m-harwood/major-project-one/README.md

 I think this site would be very used as users now want to have variety and speed with little thinking on there end.

 <ul>
-<li><b>User 1:</b> I want a quick meal using some chicken and a pepper I have in my fridge, I input chicken and pepper in the main and have a recipe appear that uses these ingredients with little thought on my part.</li>
+<li><b>User 1:</b> I want a quick meal using some chicken and a pepper I have in my fridge, I input chicken in the main and have a recipe appear that uses these ingredients with little thought on my part.</li>
-<li><b>User 2:</b> I am having guests around and would like a starter, main and dessert but dont know what will go well together, I input seafood in starter as that is one ingredient I am using and select option "similar" for mains and dessert,
+<li><b>User 2:</b> I am having guests around and would like a starter, main and dessert but dont know what will go well together, I input salad in starter as that is one ingredient I am using and select option "similar" for mains and dessert,
 then I am offered a main dish of fish for example and a dessert like macarons which if I havent got the ingredients for I can use as a basis for selecting a new recipe.</li>
-<li><b>User 3:</b> I have a dish I do alot but would like a different take on it so I input the specific recipe and can click on option "similar" but only for mains which shows me my dish but using a different main ingredient.</li>
+<li><b>User 3:</b> I have a dish I do alot but would like a different take on it so I input the specific ingredient and click on option "similar" which shows me my dish but using a different main ingredient.</li>
 </ul>

 <h4>Wireframes/Designs</h4>